marvin-rubia/Adidas-Sales-Power-BI-Dashboard/README.md

 # Adidas-Sales-Power-BI-Dashboard
-This repository contains all files necessary for creating my 2021 Adidas Sales Dashboard in Power BI.
+This repository contains the files necessary to create my 2021 Adidas Sales Dashboard in Power BI.
 Check the uploaded .pbix file to see and interact with my dashboard.

 ## I wrote a blog about this
 Here is the link to my article: [5 Lessons from Creating Adidas Sales Dashboard in Power BI](https://marvinrubia.medium.com/5-lessons-from-creating-adidas-sales-dashboard-in-power-bi-85caf62253c2)